finos/common-domain-model/documentation/source/contribution.rst

 Style references for additional guidance
 """"""""""""""""""""""""""""""""""""""""

-#. `New Hart’s Rules`_: An updated version of this erstwhile comprehensive style guide for writers and editors using British English, published by the Oxford University Press.
+#. `New Hart's Rules`_: An updated version of this erstwhile comprehensive style guide for writers and editors using British English, published by the Oxford University Press.
 Invaluable as an official reference on proofreading and copy-editing.
 Subjects include spelling, hyphenation, punctuation, capitalisation, languages, law, science, lists, and tables.
 An earlier version coined the phrase Oxford Comma in July 1905.
 #. `Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation <https://www.lynnetruss.com/books/eats-shoots-leaves/>`_:  A light-hearted book with a serious purpose regarding common problems and correctness for using punctuation in the English language.